Pocket Pets Services

 Why should rabbits be neutered?

-Neutering is the surgical removal of the testicles.
-There aren’t many common reproductive diseases in male rabbits.
+Neutering is the surgical removal of the testicles, there aren’t many common reproductive diseases in male rabbits.
 However, some potential issues include testicular abscesses from bites, hematomas, and testicular cancer.
 Male rabbits also have a tendency to have aggression issues around 8-18 months of age, and can also start spraying to mark territory.
 All of these issues can be prevented by getting your rabbit neutered.
-The aggression can only be controlled if the neuter occurs before the behaviour begins or shortly thereafter.
+The aggression can only be controlled if the neuter occurs before the behaviour begins, or shortly thereafter.

 What do I need to know before bringing my rabbit in for surgery?

-Rabbits are different in that they should not be fasted before surgery.
+Rabbits are different in that they should not fast before surgery.
 They also need to be offered food as soon as they are awake after surgery, so we ask that you bring in some of their hay and pellets with them.
 Other than that, everything is the same as cats and dogs.

 What is the recovery like after a spay/neuter surgery?

 Recovery after a rabbit spay/neuter is quite easy, similar to cats and dogs.
 You should try to restrict their activity as much as possible for a couple of days after surgery.
 It’s also critical that they continue to eat as normal.
-If you notice your rabbit stops wanting to eat, you should call us to book a no charge post-surgical recheck appointment.
+If you notice your rabbit stops wanting to eat, you should call us to book a no charge post-surgical re-check appointment.
 We also ask that you check your rabbit’s incision every day to make sure it is not open, infected, bleeding, etc.

-Do Rabbits need regular vet visits?
+Do rabbits need regular veterinary visits?